-We expect these commitments will be funded from available cash when, due in 2013, although US\$2,000,000 of the debenture is convertible, at the lender's discretion, to shares of the Company.
-The Company will need additional funding to meet the commitments shown above and will seek to raise additional equity financing in the short term.
+We expect these commitments will be funded from available cash when due in 2013, although US\$2,000,000 of the debenture is convertible, at the lender's discretion, to shares of the Company.
+The Company will need additional funding to meet the commitments shown above and will seek to raise additional equity financing in the short term or restructure certain obligations.